College of Arts & Sciences Policies

 Students who are eligible to take CAS graduate courses during their senior year must have a minimum cumulative GPA of 3.0.
 Under most circumstances, up to six credits of graduate courses may be taken as an undergraduate and would be included in the regular, full-time tuition fee.
 These credits may be applied to the undergraduate degree requirements, including in the calculation of undergraduate GPA.
 Should the student matriculate into the CAS graduate program, these credits, but not the grades, would be subsequently transferred to the graduate transcript.

-Students enrolled in Rider's Accelerated B.A./M.A. in Counseling Services and Accelerated B.A./M.A. in Clinical Mental Health Counseling will be allowed to take up to 15 credits of graduate coursework during their senior year that counts toward both the bachelor's and master's degrees.
+Students enrolled in Rider's Accelerated B.A./M.A. in Counseling Services and Accelerated B.A./M.A. in Clinical Mental Health Counseling will be allowed to take up to 15 credits of graduate coursework during their senior year that count toward both the bachelor's and master's degrees.
 These credits, but not the grades, would be subsequently transferred to the graduate transcript.
-For students in the Accelerated B.A./M.A. in Counseling Services and Accelerated B.A./M.A. in Clinical Mental Health Counseling programs earning a B.A. degree in Psychology a maximum of 6 graduate credits may be applied to their undergraduate major requirements.
+For students in the Accelerated B.A./M.A. in Counseling Services and Accelerated B.A./M.A. in Clinical Mental Health Counseling programs earning a B.A. degree in Psychology, a maximum of 6 graduate credits may be applied to their undergraduate major requirements.